Chapter 10-100: Organizational Components of the University of California

 • Special Costing Studies and Analysis

-The Senior Vice President - Health Sciences and Services(HSS) provides leadership and strategic direction to advance the education, research, and public service programs of the University's health sciences instructional system and clinical enterprise.
+The Executive Vice President of UC Health provides leadership and strategic direction to advance the education, research, and public service programs of the University's health sciences instructional system and clinical enterprise.
 The department's activities include:

 • Representing and supporting the University's health profession schools of: dentistry, medicine, nursing, optometry, pharmacy, public health, and veterinary medicine in areas of planning, development, funding, and collaboration;